exyte/FlagAndCountryCode/README.md

 CountryFlagInfo.all
 ```

-Use `getCountryImage` on a `CountryFlagInfo` of choice, it has both UIKit and SwiftUI implementations, returning an `UIImage` and a `View` respectively.
+Use `getCountryImage` on a `CountryFlagInfo` of choice.
+It has both UIKit and SwiftUI implementations, returning a `UIImage` and a `View` respectively.
 Pass your desired flag style as a parameter
 ```swift
 currentCountry.getCountryImage(with: .roundedRect)
 ```

 ### Available flag types
 `roundedRect` - 21 x 15 with rounded corners
 `square` - 15 x 15 with rounded corners
 `circle` - 15 x 15

 ## Examples